Aims and Activities

 - Scientists, clinicians, and trainees from any relevant background or discipline, and at all career stages, are welcomed.

 - It is an open, supportive, and democratic organisation.
 It is governed by a Council, whose Officers are elected by the membership.
+An independent Governance Panel reports to members on the effectiveness of Council.

 - The BAP values the contribution from both its clinical and non-clinical researchers.
 There is a balance between these groups in terms of the scientific content of all meetings, and representation on BAP Council.